wpeka/wplegalpages/README.md

 Using WP Legal Pages, you can generate two privacy policy pages required for any website.

-- Privacy Policy
+### Privacy Policy ###
+Generate a standard privacy policy to comply with ad networks.
+Required for blogs, businesses and ecommerce websites.

-- DMCA Policy
+### DMCA Policy ###
+Generate a standard DMCA privacy policy page.
+Required for blogs, businesses and ecommerce websites that provide content sourced from other content producers.

 [youtube https://www.youtube.com/watch?v=iqdLl9qsBHc]